HippoCampusRobotics/fav_docs/installation/install_ros.rst

 Install ROS
 ###########

-The `ROS Wiki <http://wiki.ros.org/noetic/Installation/Ubuntu>`_ provides a complete installation guide.
+The `ROS documentation <https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html>`_ provides a complete installation guide.
 The following instructions are a summary of their article.

 .. attention::